 Retired from lecturing, Duffy turned to writing full-time.
 In the Whistler Independent Book Awards competition in 2012 his novel Crossed Lives was a nominee, and his historical novel O’Hanlon received an Honourable Mention.
-In the same year Crossed Lives was awarded an Honorable Mention at the New York Book Festival.
 He has also written a trilogy of Irish novels, The Unquiet Land, In Turbulent Times, and A Further Shore, since published independently in one volume, and a World War Two novel Brandt.
-As a companion volume to the Ulster Trilogy he wrote Until The Troubles Started: A Brief Political History of Northern Ireland
+As a companion volume to the Ulster trilogy he wrote Until The Troubles Started: A Brief Political History of Northern Ireland.

 CROSSED LIVES